LocalCrag/LocalCragApp/README.md

 # LocalCrag

-Deploy your local alternative to the well known online climbing guide platforms with LocalCrag to keep control over all data in the crags you are developing!
+Deploy your local alternative to the well known online climbing guide platforms with LocalCrag to keep control over all data in the crags you are developing! test

 [![AGPL-3.0 License](https://img.shields.io/badge/License-AGPL%203.0-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)